bdulac/bdulac.github.io/_posts/2013-10-19-point-of-view-packaging.md

 Something is bothering me about packaging.
 All programs I have been working on, and all courses I have been following, share a single vision of the way these groups should be considered.
 </p>
 <p>
 In this single vision, classes are grouped on structural criteria.
 In a same package, we will find objects assuming a single role: DAOs with DAOs, entities with entities, controllers with controllers.
-This helps designing interesting <a href="http://en.wikipedia.org/wiki/Class_diagram">class</a> diagrams while considering strucural criteria.
-To be honest, this has a real interest for building effective heritage hierarchies.
+To be honest, this helps designing interesting <a href="http://en.wikipedia.org/wiki/Class_diagram">class</a> diagrams.
+This has a real interest for building effective heritage hierarchies.
 </p>
 <p>
 But in my point of view, we let apart behavioral criteria.
 One DAO object usually interacts only with a single entity class.
 This means, if we design <a href="http://en.wikipedia.org/wiki/Sequence_diagram">sequence</a>, <a href="http://en.wikipedia.org/wiki/Activity_diagram">activity</a> or <a href="http://en.wikipedia.org/wiki/State_diagram_%28UML%29">state</a> diagrams, the involved objects will belong to different packages.
 This would be very helpful to help software maintenance: in a single set we have all the relevant elements.